 4 cl evoACTIVE

-Mix all the above ingredients together well and knead well.
+Mix all the above ingredients and knead well.
 Instead of a biscuit flavour we have used evoACTIVE.
 If possible, let the dough stand for a few hours to allow the aroma to develop properly.
 This gives the biscuits a fruity "ginger-lime" note.
 Roll out the dough thinly, cut it out and bake at 180° for 8-10 minutes until the biscuits

 are slightly brown.
 Then let it cool down and decorate as you like.